zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 That means AI doesn't just replace the analyst doing the work—it replaces the manager whose job was to coordinate ten of them.

-And that realization leads us to two distinct, equally terrifying futures.
+And when we follow this logic to its endpoint, we arrive at two distinct, equally terrifying futures—each a different flavor of losing control.

 ---